MikaLorielle/HDR/README.md

 # HDR Human and Digital Rights Document
 A Common Sense™ document for consumers, governments, and companies.

------This manifesto is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
-See LICENSE file for details.-----

 # Statement of Digital Rights, A Common Sense Manifesto for the Digital Age